ARE2020-G1G2/saturn/blog.md

 ## WEEK 11
 _Friday,May 1st 2020_

-   This week we have moved forward on our goals set last week The new objectives are:
+   This week we have moved forward on our goals set last week.
+The new objectives are:
 - the function of collisions: the random movement of the particles (with collision and change of color) is coded but the circular random movement remains more difficult.
 This is why we asked our teacher for advice;
 - the coding of the UV ray and trajectory functions is finished;